BillJr99/Ursinus-CS173/_pages/Assignments/Iteration/asmt-minicrypto.md

 ![Encryption Example]({{ site.baseurl }}/images/asmt-minicrypto/encrypt.png)

+The `RSAMath.endecrypt(X, E, C)` function will help you to do this, by encrypting the value X using the encryption key E and C.

 ### Decrypt Data Using a Private Key
 Similarly, accept a private key (D and C) as parameters, write another function to decrypt a given value, and return that decrypted value.
 Print it to the screen as well.

+The procedure is similar to that used to encrypt a value.

 Here is an example: